andrejamesthomas/product-portfolio/01-case-studies/case-study-capability-gating/README.md

 - Stakeholders: agreed on eligibility-based success criteria and communication boundaries.

 ## 8. Metrics and Impact
-We tracked success using a combination of adoption and guardrail metrics:
+Success was evaluated using both adoption and guardrail metrics.

 Leading indicators:
-- Eligible user activation rate
+- Activation rate among eligible users
-- Feature success rate (happy-path completion)
+- Successful execution rate on the happy path

 Guardrails:
-- Error rate / rejected commands for feature-related operations
+- Feature-related error rate (target: no statistically significant increase vs baseline)
-- Support contact rate for feature-related topics
+- Support contact rate related to the feature (target: within normal variance)
-- Incident rate linked to feature activation attempts on legacy versions
+- Incident rate triggered by feature activation attempts on ineligible versions (target: zero)

-We considered the rollout successful if adoption increased among eligible users while guardrail metrics remained within predefined thresholds.
+The rollout was considered successful if adoption increased within the eligible cohort without breaching any guardrail thresholds.

 ## 9. Outcome and Learnings
 What worked well: